AlexSukrev/Batch-Analysis/README.md

       The directory (expfolder). (line 20)
       The number of max_processes (default 100) (line 27)
     The files will be generated to WorkDirectory/bins/.
-    Use "2_master_python_analysis.py" to convert the output from .hdf5 to .tiff:
+    - Use "2_master_python_analysis.py" to convert the output from .hdf5 to .tiff:
       Change the directory (line 19)
       Change the max_processes (line 26)
+    The images will be generated under WorkDirectory/stormpngs/
+    - Or alternatively use "0_1_convert_hdf5_to_bin.py" to convert the output files to bin files and examine them with insight3.
+The files will be generated under "WorkDirectory/acquisition/real_bins/"
-    The images will be generated under WorkDirectory/stormpngs/ Remember to delete the test files manually after the parameter test.
+    Remember to delete the test files manually after the parameter test.

   2 STORM analysis and bead_warp analysis.